mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 MongoDB Key Vault collection
 ----------------------------
 The key vault collection is a special MongoDB collection containing key documents.
-See the appendix section `Key Vault Keys <#_k677j27rx49q>`__ for a description of the documents.
+See the appendix section `Key vault collection schema for data keys`_ for a description of the documents.

-The key material in the key vault is encrypted with a separate KMS service.
+The key material in the key vault collection is encrypted with a separate KMS service.
 Therefore, encryption and decryption requires access to a MongoDB cluster and the KMS service.

 AWS KMS